 Symptoms Of Low Blood Pressure

-Low blood pressure symptoms are extremely important because they are what makes the difference between just having low blood pressure or low blood pressure that’s an emergency (resource).
+Low blood pressure symptoms are extremely important because they are what makes the difference between just having low blood pressure or low blood pressure that’s an emergency (r).

 - Dizziness or lightheadedness: Dizziness can be caused by many things including low blood pressure.
 It’s the feeling of being unbalanced or woozy.

 - Fainting: Also know as syncope.
 It’s a temporary loss of consciousness that’s typically related to insufficient blood flow to the brain.

 - Nausea: It’s feeling of uneasiness and discomfort and gives you the urge to vomit.

 - Dehydration: Lack of fluids can cause low blood pressure.
 Sometimes, it’s another problem that’s causing the dehydration.
 If you’re taking blood pressure medication, overuse of diuretics, vomiting, severe diarrhea, fever and strenuous exercise can cause dehydration

 - Blurred vision: A lack of sharpness that results in the inability to see in detail.